aragon/osx/packages/contracts/docs/core/01-how-it-works/02-framework/02-plugin-management/01-plugin-repo/index.md

 ![Schematic depiction of the versioning taking place in the PluginRepoRegistry.](./plugin-repo-overview.drawio.svg)

 <p class="caption">
-  A schematic representation of the `PluginRepoRegistry` maintaining a list of ENS named `PluginRepo` contracts shown on the left.
-Each `PluginRepo` contract maintains a list of semantic versions of the `PluginSetup` contract (internally referencing the `Plugin` logic) and the associated UI building blocks as a URI, examplarily shown on the right.
+  Overview of the plugin versioning and registry in the aragonOSx protocol.
+The `PluginRepoRegistry` contract, which is a curated list of ENS named `PluginRepo` contracts, is shown on the left.
+Each `PluginRepo` contract maintains a list of versions of the `PluginSetup` contract (internally referencing the `Plugin` implementation contract) and the associated UI building blocks as a URI, examplarily shown on the right.
 </p>

 </div>